-The MIC regulates internet and IP-based services (such as high-speed internet and voice over internet protocol), along with wired telephony and mobile phones, under the Telecommunications Business Act.
+The MIC regulates internet and IP-based services (such as high-speed internet and voice over internet protocol services), along with wired telephony and mobile phones, under the Telecommunications Business Act.
 The Act and the regulations thereunder emphasise protection of the secrecy of communications and the reliable and non-discriminatory provision of telecommunications services.

-The Act not only regulates service providers that operate their own network facilities, but also service providers that facilitate telecommunications between users but do not operate their own network facilities (such as dedicated hosting services on which clients can operate an email server).
-Internet-based services that are not designed to facilitate telecommunication, such as internet banking and internet-based newsletter and media subscriptions, are not deemed to be telecommunications services, which would require a filing with the MIC.
-However, personal matching services, social network services (SNS) providers and other businesses not traditionally considered telecommunications services may nonetheless be regulated under the Act, necessitating a filing with the MIC before commencing business.
+The Act regulates not only service providers that operate their own network facilities, but also service providers that facilitate telecommunications between users but do not operate their own network facilities (such as dedicated hosting services on which clients can operate an email server).
+Internet-based services that are not designed to facilitate telecommunication, such as internet banking and internet-based newsletter and media subscriptions, are not deemed to be telecommunications services which would require a filing with the MIC.